epccs/RPUno/DayNight/README.md

 ## Overview

-Use RPUno's photovoltaic voltage (PV_V on ADC channel 6) to approximately tell when it is day or night.
+Use RPUno's photovoltaic voltage (PV_V on ADC channel 6) to approximately tell when it is day (or night).

+Note: Solenoid uses the Day_AttachDayWork() function to set a callback that will be run at the start of each day.
+This framework was used to debug the day-night stat machine idea.

 # Commands